 Presents an introduction to the physical and chemical processes that shape the surface of the earth.
-The laboratory will include rock and mineral identification, map construction and interpretation, analysis of geophysical data and local field studies.
+The laboratory includes rock and mineral identification, map construction and interpretation, analysis of geophysical data and local field studies.

-PC 110 - Contemporary Energy Issues 3.00
+PC 110-Contemporary Energy Issues (3)

-Prerequisites: EN 50A & EN 52 & MA 91 Provides an analysis of the technical, economic and environmental issues related to energy, including energy resources, energy conversion, environmental effects, cost implications and governmental involvement.
+Prerequisites: EN 50A, EN 52, MA 91 Provides an analysis of the technical, economic and environmental issues related to energy, including energy resources, energy conversion, environmental effects, cost implications and governmental involvement.